-'We need to go’: A burst of gunfire on Ukraine’s front line and echoes of wider risks with Russia
+‘We need to go’: A burst of gunfire on Ukraine’s front line and echoes of wider risks with Russia

 In Avdiivka’s industrial zone, as many as 44 fighters were killed in one of the war’s deadliest battles in 2017.

-No one was wounded in Wednesday’s gunfire on the Ukrainian side.
+On the Ukrainian side, no one was wounded in Wednesday’s gunfire.
 Immediately it was back to the hardscrabble normalcy of the place.
-Stray dogs stalked warily through the warren of roofless hulks, skirting the frozen puddle and burned vehicles strewn on every side.
+Stray dogs stalked warily through the warren of roofless hulks, skirting the frozen puddles and burned vehicles strewn on every side.

-Soldiers in their winter whites stood every few dozen yards, scanning sight lines, ever mindful of the cover provided by leaning walls and earthen berms.
+Soldiers in their winter whites stood every few dozen yards, scanning sightlines, ever mindful of the cover provided by leaning walls and earthen berms.

-Pavliuk, who was a battalion commander eight years ago when war broke out, takes the long view.
-Whatever the resolution of this current crisis, Ukraine is ready for the permanent one.
+Pavliuk, who was a battalion commander eight years ago when war broke out, takes the long view, well beyond — decades beyond — the current crisis.

 “No matter how many troops Russia has, we will stay here.
 We will defend our motherland,” he said.